gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

+### Extensions now have a public type

+Extensions can now be registered in `ExtensionContainer`s with an explicit public type.
+ This allows plugin authors to hide their implementation type from build scripts and allow `ExtensionContainer`s to expose a schema of all the registered extensions.

+For example, if you have a `FancyExtension` type, implemented by some `DefaultFancyExtension` type, here is how you should register it:

+    // If you want to delegate the extension instance creation to Gradle: project.extensions.create FancyExtension, 'fancy', DefaultFancyExtension

+    // Or if you need to create the extension instance yourself:
+    FancyExtension fancyInstance = new DefaultFancyExtension(...)
+    project.extensions.add FancyExtension, 'fancy', fancyInstance

 <!--
 ### Example new and noteworthy
 -->